Kayaks Suitable For Big, Heavy and Tall Guys Reviewed

 Fishing Kayaks For A Big Guy

-The cockpit also features adjustable foot braces that slide back and forth so you can find the best position for your feet and legs.
-As well as the spacious cockpit, there is ample storage on deck.
+The roomy cockpit also features adjustable foot rests that slide back and forth so you can find the best position for your feet and legs, even if you're a tall person.
+As well as the large cockpit, there is ample storage on deck and flush mounted rod holders, as you'd expect from most fishing kayaks.

-The rear tank well can be ideal for a fishing crate or a cooler and there are bungee cords to help keep all your gear secure on deck.
-The bow features a mesh covered storage well for holding additional fishing gear.
-There are also gear tracks for mounting extra fishing accessories.
+The stern storage area can be ideal for a fishing crate or a cooler and there are bungees to help keep all your gear secure on deck.
+The bow features a mesh covered storage well for holding additional gear.
+There are also integrated gear tracks for mounting extra fishing accessories, such as fish finders, making it a great value kayak for big guys.
+It also comes in a version with a pedal drive system for hands free propulsion.

-The Tarpon 120 is a 12 foot sit-on-top yak with gear tracks and two storage hatches.
-It has a 350 pound weight capacity so it can be ideal to hold you and your fishing gear for a day on the water.
+The Tarpon 120 is a 12 foot sit-on-top yak made from high density polyethylene with gear tracks and two storage hatches.
+It has a 350 lb capacity so it can be ideal to hold you and your gear for a day on the water, even the open ocean.
+However, it may not be able to hold as much weight as some other kayaks for big guys so if you're near the weight limit you may want to opt for a larger vessel with over 400 lb capacity.

-The adjustable foot braces can also help you to gain better stability while you’re on the water and can be ideal for paddlers of different sizes.
-It can be a stable craft for both larger paddlers and beginners.
+The adjustable foot braces can also help you to gain better stability while you’re on the water and can offer optimal comfort for big guys and paddlers of different sizes.
+It can be a stable kayak for big guys, larger paddlers and beginners.

-There should be no shortage of space to keep all your fishing gear, with a large rear storage area complete with bungee cords for securing larger items.
-There’s also a storage hatch in the center of the deck, which can be ideal for storing small items, such as keys or your phone and a larger hatch at the bow for additional items.
+There should be no shortage of space to keep all your fishing gear, with a large rear storage area complete with bungee rigging for securing larger items.
+There’s also a built-in storage hatch in the center of the deck to let you easily access gear on the water, which can be ideal for storing small items, such as keys or your phone and a larger hatch at the bow for additional items.

-The Skipjack 120T is a 12 foot tandem sit-on-top yak built for fishing and recreational paddling.
+The Skipjack 120T is a 12 foot tandem sit-on-top yak built for fishing and recreational paddling that's ideal for larger kayakers.
 With its 500 pound weight capacity, it should have no problems carrying you and all your fishing or camping gear.

 This craft features three molded-in seats and two removable, adjustable padded seats.
-This means you can choose to paddle the yak by yourself from the center seat position.
+This means you can choose to paddle the yak by yourself from the center seat position - perfect for big guys.

-But it’s also possible for two people to paddle it from the bow and stern seats, with the option of having a child or small passenger in the center seat.
+But it’s also built for tandem paddling from the bow and stern seats, with the option of having a child or small passenger in the center seat.
 The seating areas are spacious, giving you room to maneuver, and there are two sealed hatches giving you added storage.

 This yak comes with two paddles and two seats, so could be a good choice if you’re new to kayaking and want a craft that you can take out to the water straight away.

-As for storage, there is a bungee cargo well at the stern, which can be useful for holding larger items, as well as two sealed storage hatches that each have a cupholder built into them.
+As for storage, there is a bungee cargo well at the stern, which can be useful for holding larger items, as well as two sealed storage hatches offering dry storage, that each have a cupholder built into them.
 So you can make sure you can stay hydrated while you fish.

 Inflatable Kayaks For Larger Paddlers

-The Sea Eagle 380X is a high weight capacity inflatable sit-on-top kayak that is designed to hold up to three people or 750 pounds.
-But with the removable seats you can paddle this craft solo and have even more room to yourself.
+The Sea Eagle 380X is a high weight capacity kayak with a wide beam made from the highest quality materials.
+It's an inflatable kayak that is designed to hold up to three people or 750 pounds.
+But with the removable seats you can paddle this craft solo and have even more room to yourself - perfect for big boys and girls.

-With its inflatable chambers, this yak is designed for both comfort and buoyancy, not to mention stability.
-Its durable and wide, stable hull can handle up to Class IV rapids, meaning you could get a little more adventurous if you choose.
+With its three inflatable chambers for more buoyancy, this inflatable whitewater kayak for big guys is designed for both comfort and buoyancy, not to mention stability.
+Its durable and wide, stable hull, with rigid drop stitch floor, can handle up to Class IV rapids, meaning you could get a little more adventurous if you choose.

 But it’s also designed to handle flatwater and open water as well and features a removable skeg to help with tracking.
-It could be a good choice if you’re looking to bring along extra gear, such as camping equipment, as the spacious deck features plenty of D-rings for securing loose items to prevent them from floating away.
+This large capacity kayak could be a good choice if you’re looking to bring along additional gear, such as camping equipment, as the spacious deck features plenty of D-rings for securing loose items to prevent them from floating away.

-Another good thing about this yak is that it can be folded down to just 31 by 20 by 9 inches and is lightweight enough to carry on your own whether you’re heading down to the water or walking up to your campsite.
+Another good thing about this whitewater kayak is that it can be folded down to just 31 by 20 by 9 inches and is lightweight enough to carry on your own whether you’re heading down to the water or walking up to your campsite.

 2: Driftsun Rover 220

-The Driftsun Rover 220 is an inflatable tandem yak that comes with two adjustable seats but can be paddled solo by positioning one of the seats in the center.
-It has a huge 600 pound weight capacity, allowing larger paddlers to bring along essential gear for the trip.
+The Driftsun Rover 220 is an inflatable kayak that comes with two adjustable seats but can be paddled solo by positioning one of the seats in the center.
+It has a huge 600 pound maximum capacity and a durable built quality, allowing larger paddlers to bring along essential gear for the trip with ample cargo space on deck.

-It’s designed for stability and speed and can handle up to Class IV rapids, making it a versatile craft that can easily be transported to all your favorite paddling spots.
+It’s designed for stability and speed and can handle up to Class IV rapids, making it a versatile whitewater kayak that can easily be transported to all your favorite paddling spots.
 The deck is spacious and benefits from adjustable foot rests to maximize comfort on the water.
+This could be the best inflatable kayak in terms of portability and versatile design, as it's much lighter than most inflatable kayaks.

 3: Sea Eagle SE370

-The Sea Eagle SE370 is a high weight capacity inflatable sit-on-top yak designed to hold up to three people.
-It comes with two paddles and two removable inflatable seats, as well as a foot pump and carry bag.
-This 650 pound capacity yak can be paddled solo with one seat in the center, giving you more space and room for extra gear.
+The Sea Eagle SE370 is a high capacity inflatable sit-on-top yak designed to hold up to three people and be easy enough to carry to your local lake.
+It comes with two paddles and two inflatable seats that are removable, as well as a foot pump and carry bag.
+This 650 lb capacity yak can be paddled solo with one seat in the center, giving you more space and room for more gear.

 This inflatable yak has a spacious deck with plenty of room for your gear, whether you’re camping or just out for a day of exploration.
 There are spray skirts at the bow and stern that can provide some covered storage for your gear to help keep it secure and a little drier.

-There may even be room for your furry friend to tag along.
+There may even be room for your furry friend to tag along, as long as he's not also a bigger guy.
 And if you do decide to bring along your dog for the adventure, the durable hull has been designed to stand up to paws and claws, so you shouldn’t need to worry about your canine companion puncturing your vessel.
+However, it does come with a repair kit.

 Recreational Kayaks For 300lb, 400lb Persons And Above

-The A.T.A.K 140 is a spacious 14 foot sit-on-top vessel designed for solo paddling with added features for keen anglers.
-With a 550 pound capacity and a spacious cockpit, it’s geared up for larger paddlers.
+The A.T.A.K 140 is a spacious 14 foot sit-on-top vessel designed for solo paddling with added design features for keen anglers that's an ideal kayak for big guys.
+With a 550 lb capacity and a spacious cockpit, it’s geared up for large paddlers and has both bow and stern storage hatches along with a tackle management system.
+This is a great fishing kayak for big guys who want to carry a lot of equipment.

-The craft is stable and built for on the water performance, as well as having a non-slip deck and a stand-assist strap to help you stand up and sit down while you’re on the water.
+The craft is stable and built with a sleek design for on the water performance, as well as having a non-slip deck with traction pads (with rough edges) and a stand-assist strap to help you stand up and sit down while you’re on the water.
 The pontoon shaped hull can give you the added stability you’re after and can help improve your speed across the water.
+But it's probably not going to be like paddle boarding.

-The adjustable AirPro Max seat can be raised or lowered to suit your paddling style and comfort level.
+The adjustable AirPro Max seat can be raised or lowered to suit your paddling style and comfort level - ideal for big guys paddling long distances.
 It can even be reclined, as well as being able to slide back and forth along the deck to allow you to find that ideal paddling or fishing position.
+The foot pegs are adjustable to enhanced comfort and stability.

 There are plenty of storage options for both large and small items, including access to the hull through the rectangular hatch at the stern.
 The storage area at the rear even has security bars so you can attach loose items to prevent them going overboard.